SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Slicing is most commonly performed on linear collections or strings.
 In most cases, omitting the start defaults to 0, and omitting the end defaults to the maximum value (last element/slength) In general, using a negative index for step will reverse the thing.
+In python you can assign to slices, delete them, etc.

 [start:end_excl:step]|Python
 .slice(start, end_excl)|JS